 Under the terms of the 2000 “Trade Sanctions Reform And Export Enhancement Act” (TSRA) pharmaceuticals are allowed to sell medicinal drugs to Cuba.
 For the most part the product they sell are outdated drugs no longer used in the U.S. This is a highly lucrative market for these companies needing to offload overstocked supplies.
 In the case of agribusiness, as a result of the TSRA “the USA has been the major supplier of food and agricultural products to Cuba.”

-The third group that benefits by the embargo is the Castro dictatorship.
-Although it has evolved into an oligarchy, the figureheads and center of power are still Fidel and Raul.
+The third group that benefits by the embargo is the Cuban ruling oligarchy, consisting of Fidel's inner circle of family and friends.
 Oligarchy or dictatorship, nothing serves a ruling government better than an outside enemy.
-And although Fidel has made periodic overtures to the U.S. to lift the embargo, whenever it appeared rapprochement might be possible, the government, his government, would shoot down a “Brothers to the Rescue” flight, or round-up political dissenters in a show of defiance, or arrest a U.S. agent provocateur, as mentioned previously.
+And although Fidel made periodic overtures to the U.S. to lift the embargo, whenever it appeared rapprochement might be possible, the government, his government, would shoot down a “Brothers to the Rescue” flight, or round-up political dissenters in a show of defiance, or arrest a U.S. agent provocateur, as mentioned previously in reference to Alan Gross.
 While it could be argued that the timing has always been coincidence, the number of coincidences is too great to dismiss them out of hand.

-As Fidel Castro’s physical and mental vitality wanes the ruling oligarchy has been attempting to put reforms in place to smooth what they perceive to be the inevitable lifting of the embargo, including privatization of business and property ownership.
-The hope being that there will be enough freedoms and reforms in place that lifting the embargo will result in a smooth transition to the new paradigm, insuring their continued rule, and averting the possibility of political upheaval that often results from major shifts of this kind.
+Prior to the international COVID-19 pandemic, the ruling oligarchy was attempting to put reforms in place to smooth what they perceive to be the inevitable lifting of the embargo, including privatization of business and property ownership.
+Their hope being that there would be enough freedoms and reforms in place that lifting the embargo will result in a smooth transition to the new paradigm, insuring their continued rule, and averting the possibility of political upheaval that often results from major shifts of this kind.
 If bloodshed and discontent can be avoided the ruling elite have an excellent chance of retaining their power.

 Sweig. p.
 88.